The Meaning of Frontier

 The 1998 Matrix for identifying frontier areas

 One widely used set of criteria for identifying frontier areas was developed in 1997-1998 through a consensus process convened by NCFC and funded by the federal Office of Rural Health Policy.
 A multi-disciplinary group of frontier and rural leaders spent nearly a year developing a matrix that weights population density, distance in miles and travel time in minutes from a market or service area.
 After nearly a year of work, consensus was achieved in support of a matrix that weights population density, distance in miles and travel time in minutes from a market-service area.
-This methodology has been formally adopted by both the National Rural Health Association and the Western Governors' Association.
+This methodology has been formally adopted and used by the National Rural Health Association, National Institute of Mental Health, and the Western Governors' Association.

-NCFC applies the Consensus Definition in consultation with state offices of rural health.
+NCFC applies the 1998 Matrix in consultation with state offices of rural health.
 The Center believes that states and communities should be involved in decision-making, because local people best understand local conditions.
 This process is unique in its use of a "bottom-up" feedback loop that acknowledges the diversity among frontier areas.

 The 1998 Matrix is used by nearly half of the state offices of rural health.
 California, Hawaii and Michigan have developed sets of criteria for determining Frontier that are specific to the conditions in those states.
 Eleven state offices of rural health use population density alone to determine frontier areas.
 Here is a map of the frontier designation criteria used by various state offices of rural health.